1871-1872 Thomas Allan Catalogue

 The first part of this article is about Thomas Allan, a Dunedin seedsman and nurseryman, who laid out the renowned Dunedin Botanical Gardens.
 He developed his home Allandale House and Allandale Gardens on Allandale Road in Forbury, Dunedin.
 The second part of this article is his full nursery catalogue of 1871-1872.
-The surname Allen was published on the 1871 catalogue however this appears to be an editing error as his marriage certificate, obituary and newspapers of the time use the spelling Allan.
-For the purpose of this article, the spelling Allan is used.
-Likewise, the catalogue spelling for plants is retained as originally published, with a correction in brackets where known.
+The name Allen on the 1871 catalogue is misspelled - his surname is Allan.
+The catalogue spelling for plants is retained as originally published, with a correction in brackets where known.
 For example 'billis' is corrected [bellis].

 Thomas Allan (c1835 – 1926)

 Thomas Allan was born at Bridge of Allan, Stirlingshire, Scotland.
-He emigrated to Launceston, Tasmania at a young age, and when there, married Wilhelmina Clinkscales on 21 October 1860.
-Soon after the Allan’s came to New Zealand, settling in Dunedin when it was just a few rows of straggling tents.
-After participating in several of the gold rushes, Thomas Allan established a nurseryman's and seedsman's business.
+He emigrated to Launceston, Tasmania in 1859, and when there, married Wilhelmina Clinkscales on 21 October 1860.
+In 1861 the Allan’s came to New Zealand, settling in Dunedin when it was just a few rows of straggling tents.
+After participating in several of the gold rushes, Thomas Allan established a nurseryman's and seedsman's business, importing directly from his brother in Great Britain.

 On 1st September 1866, the first day of spring, his business was advertised in the Otago Daily Times as “Thomas Allan, Nurseryman, Seedsman, and Fruiterer, Cutting, Princes street.
 Exhibition Nursery, Cumberland street.”